 So, here is a head-start guide to using Microsoft Teams to more efficiently work with your colleagues and save time.

 Topics we'll cover in the Microsoft Teams cheat sheet

 - Adding more tabs

 To create a new team, which you might need to do when you start a new project, for instance, select Join or create a team at the bottom left of the Teams window.
 On the screen that appears, hover over the “Create a team” area and click the Create team button.

-You need to then choose whether to create a team from scratch or create a team based on an Office 365 group (if you choose the latter, then you need to specify the group on the next screen), choose whether the team is private (only you and other owners of the team can decide which participants to include) or public (anyone who has access to Office 365 in your organization can join), and then give your team a name and a friendly description so others can make sense of its purpose.
+You need to then choose whether to create a team from scratch or create a team based on an Microsoft 365 group (if you choose the latter, then you need to specify the group on the next screen), choose whether the team is private (only you and other owners of the team can decide which participants to include) or public (anyone who has access to Microsoft 365 in your organization can join), and then give your team a name and a friendly description so others can make sense of its purpose.

-After that, you’ll be prompted to add any relevant people, distribution groups and security groups that might exist inside the Global Address List for Office 365 in your organization.
+After that, you’ll be prompted to add any relevant people, distribution groups and security groups that might exist inside the Global Address List for Microsoft 365 in your organization.
 Here, think of distribution groups that get memos for your department, any particular employees, and even other email lists that might have members that would find the content of your discussions relevant.
 You can also designate them as members or owners of the team.

-If Office 365 is configured appropriately in your company, you can even invite guests from outside your organization, such as vendors and contractors, simply by typing their email addresses into the team-picking screen.
+If Microsoft 365 is configured appropriately in your company, you can even invite guests from outside your organization, such as vendors and contractors, simply by typing their email addresses into the team-picking screen.
 Their “guest” status will be clearly denoted in all of their actions.
 (If you don’t have permission from your administrator to do this, Teams will report back that you are not authorized).